ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

                  IDENT=SCENLOGM,                                         -
                  EXTCOLOR=E

 The salient point in the Entry Point element is the TRANSACT prefix.
 This associates transactions with a particular Entry point.
-In the sample above transactions that begin with CLI will be associated with entry point CLIWHOST which is the default entry point for line C-HTTP(41002).
+In the sample above, transactions that begin with CLI will be associated with entry point CLIWHOST, which is the default entry point for line C-HTTP(41002).

-An example of using an Entry point is that you might want to associate productions users with line 41004 and other users with line 41005.
+An example of using an Entry point is that you might want to associate production users with line 41004 and other users with line 41005.
 In this example you would define two new lines, set default entry points PRODHOST and USERHOST.
 In those entry point definitions the prefix for production transactions would PRD and for user transactions USR.

-Every line must have a default entry point and Virtel Rule definitions can be used to assign a different Entry point to a call in request based upon a range of criteria - incoming IP Address, Work Station Name, Userid etc.
+Every line must have a default entry point and Virtel Rule definitions can be used to assign a different Entry point to a call-in request, based upon a range of criteria - incoming IP Address, Work Station Name, Userid etc.

 .. warning::

-To associate an Entry Point to a Line, either by the default Entry Point field or by using a Rule, you must ensure that **the terminal prefix** used by the transactions attached to the Entry Point **is compatible with the terminal prefix associated to the Line**.
+To associate an Entry Point to a Line, either by the default Entry Point field or by using a Rule, you must ensure that **the terminal prefix** used by the transactions attached to the Entry Point **is compatible with the terminal prefix associated with the Line**.

 .. raw:: latex